nsh87/ehrcorral/docs/overview.rst

 compression schemes in wide use, including Soundex, NYSIIS, metaphone, and double metaphone, which appear in chronological order according to their date of creation.
-The purpose of name compression in record linkage is to allow for a potential name match when the spelling of two names disagrees but the phonetics are identical.
-For example, the Soundex code for Catie and Caity are both ``C300``, although their spelling is different.
+The purpose of name compression in record linkage is to allow for a potential name match when the spelling of two names disagree but the phonetics are identical.
+For example, the Soundex code for Catie and Caity are both `C300`, although their spelling is different.

 Soundex is the oldest method, developed in the early 1900s and used to aid the U.S.A.
 Census Bureau.
 It is computationally efficient and included in several modern databases for fuzzy name matching for that reason, but its shortcomings are quite obvious when non-anglosaxan names are used and in other scenarios.
-Continuing the example in the previous paragraph, the Soundex code for Katie is ``K300``, although it sounds identical to both Catie and Caity, which both have the code ``C300``.
+Continuing the example in the previous paragraph, the Soundex code for Katie is `K300`, although it sounds identical to both Catie and Caity, which both have the code `C300`.
 After stripping vowels and other characters in certain situations, Soundex only looks at the initial part of a name.